JalmarazMartn/ALRenumbering/README.md

 ![alt text](https://github.com/JalmarazMartn/ALRenumbering/blob/master/images/EmptyObj.gif?raw=true)

+You can get Empty table object for C/SIDE previous versions with "JAM Generate empty logic C/AL table objects in target folder" command.
+This could be useful for upgrade toolkits.

 If you open the target workspace you could see the new empty tables only with the fields:

 ![alt text](https://github.com/JalmarazMartn/ALRenumbering/blob/master/images/EmptyObj.png?raw=true)